Dasmariñas: Salawag

 Barangay Salawag is the largest barangay of the city in terms of land area and population.
 It is located in the north-eastern part of Dasmariñas.
+Bounded by cities of Imus and bacoor in the Northside and cities of Muntinlupa and Las piñas on the north eastern side and city of San Pedro in east side.

 Such name was given to this place due to the presence of bamboo trees (salawag in archaic Tagalog) made for the construction of houses.
 This barangay had many names during the olden times.
 The Spanish called this "Pasong Tinta" because there were many plants called "tinta-tintahan" used as an ink.
 This was also called "Horong Bato" because the early settlers believed that there is a treasure here buried under a large rock.
 During the arrival of the Americans, the place was called "Mataas na Sampalok" because there were numerous tall sampaloc (tamarind) trees planted here.
 The first families to live here are the Macalinao, Pacifico, Purificacion, Topacio and Paras; while the richest families living here are the Acuzar, Panerio and Muncada families.
 Only one barangay is located in this district, its namesake, Barangay Salawag.

 Today, this place is considered one of the richest barangay in Dasmariñas.
-The barangay boasts of the world-class Orchard Golf and Country Club, the site of the 1995 Johnnie Walker Golf Tournament and a state university, the Technological University of the Philippines – Cavite Campus, established in 1979 and Cavite School of Life Dasmariñas Campus.
+The Orchard Golf and Country Club was the site of the 1995 Johnnie Walker Golf Tournament and a state university, the Technological University of the Philippines – Cavite Campus, established in 1979 and Cavite School of Life Dasmariñas Campus.
 Many subdivisions and villages are also located here, such as Golden City, San Marino City, Avida Santa Catalina Village, Avida Sta Cecilia Village, Avida Residences Dasmariñas, Filinvest Subdivision Dasmariñas, Orchard Estates and The Courtyard Vermosa.
-Many Commercial establishments include Ayala's, The District Mall Dasmariñas, Vista All Home Salawag, SM Savemore Salawag and SM Savemore San Marino and large concentration of commercial strip along Salawag - Paliparan road.
+Many Commercial establishments can be found here that includes Ayala's, The District Mall Dasmariñas, Vista All Home Salawag, SM Savemore Salawag and SM Savemore San Marino and a large commercial strip along Salawag - Paliparan road.
+Also located in this Barangay is Elijah Hotel and Residences.

 Salawag is also unique among the barangays in the city as it has two Catholic churches serving its huge population.
 First established was Mary Immaculate Parish in NIA Road, built in 2003 under the pastoral care of the Sons of the Holy Mary Immaculate, which is also the home of Salawag's patroness: Maria Inmaculada de Salawag, whose image is reported to be miraculous and was Episcopally Crowned on December 8, 2018, by the Bishop of Imus, Most Rev. Reynaldo G. Evangelista.
 Second was Pope John XXIII Parish in San Marino City, established in 2016.

-Two townships led by two of the country's largest real estate companies, Ayala Land's Vermosa and Vista Land's Vista City, both include areas under the jurisdiction of Barangay Salawag.
+Two townships led by two of the country's largest real estate companies, Ayala Land's Vermosa and Vista Land's Villar City, both include areas under the jurisdiction of Barangay Salawag.